Green leads Red Wings to 6-1 win over Coyotes

 Crouse spoiled Howard's shutout bid with 8:39 left.

 NOTES: Arizona D Jakob Chychrun made his season debut.
-He had not played since having knee surgery after being injuring against the Calgary Flames on April 3. .
-Detroit was without D Jonathan Ericsson (lower body), F Thomas Vanek (lower body) and C Jacob de la Rose (upper body). .
+He had not played since having knee surgery after being injuring against the Calgary Flames on April 3.
+The Coyotes also announced that they signed Chychrun to a six-year contract extension worth $4.6 million annually, beginning next season. ...
+Detroit was without D Jonathan Ericsson (lower body), F Thomas Vanek (lower body) and C Jacob de la Rose (upper body). ...
 It was the Red Wings annual Hockey Fights Cancer Night to help support cancer awareness.

 UP NEXT: